CWood-sdf/pineapple/README.md

 ## Why?

-The goals of this plugin are pretty simple:
+The goals of this plugin are:

 - Find a theme without using google
 - Be able to preview a theme in neovim
 - Install a theme and change the colorscheme without touching the config

-This plugin uses the vimcolorschemes worker to download and generate previews for files.

 ## Setup